Top 10 Must-Visit Historical Sites in Italy

 1. Saint Mark’s Basilica

 Saint Mark’s Basilica was founded in the 9th century with the purpose of housing the tomb of St Mark himself.
 For hundreds of years, it served as the private chapel of the city’s Doge, until it became the official Venice cathedral in 1807.
-The original basilica was lost in a fire in 932 and the rebuilt version, complete with Byzantine domes and marble exteriors, is what still stands today.
+The original basilica was lost in a fire in 932, and the rebuilt version, complete with Byzantine domes and marble exteriors, is what stands today.

 2. Herculaneum